 Children at Sandhill Center may have a diagnosis of a mood disorder.
 It is not uncommon for them to have a number of diagnoses on admission, and while medication is effective and important, Sandhill addresses the mood disorders in the milieu and in therapy.
 Healthy habits like a brain friendly diet, plenty of rest, and ample exercise are all part of our program.
 Parents usually notice an improvement in mood within the first few months.
 It is not unusual for children to decrease medication over time as they develop capacity for regulation and healthier coping strategies.

 Failure to Take Personal Responsibility

 Failure to take responsibility for one’s actions or inactions is another common concern parents have about their child.
 This is usually the result of feeling shame and not wanting to be seen as “bad”.
 The shame can be so damaging that the child will do almost anything to try to avoid it.
 However, usually the avoidance of personal responsibility just makes the problem worse.
 It can feel like an endless cycle of frustration for everyone.
 Working with the child to accept accountability and understand personal responsibility is key for healthy functioning in relationships.
 By identifying and managing the underlying shame, this cycle can be broken.

 Failure to Recognize Actions Affect Others

-As a child grows up, the ability to see his or herself in the context of the greater world increases.
-There develops an ability to understand that actions have consequences and impact on other people.
+As a child grows up, the ability to see themselves in the context of the greater world increases.
+They develop an ability to understand that actions have consequences and impact on other people.
 Children at Sandhill Center sometimes seem to have not developed this awareness, and may be seen as lacking empathy towards others.
 This can be immensely frustrating to a family, hurtful, or even dangerous.
 Engaging them in relationships and identifying the impact of their actions on others helps them to start to develop this awareness and begin repair work with the family.